 tap Local from its home screen, you can then find a Wi-Fi signal icon at the bottom, touch the Wi-Fi button to start FTP server.
 Your FTP server IP address and FTP port will be provided.
 From its home screen, tap on Settings (small gear) at the bottom, then choose Built-in Servers from the General section on the Settings screen.
 See below screenshot.

 Note that the FTP server IP address is actually your iPhone IP address.
 You can find it from the File Explorer app on iPhone as shown above.

 Part 2.
 Transfer files between iPhone and computer via FTP or HTTP

 Mac users can connect to FTP server from Finder without the need for any extra software.
 Finder on Mac has the Connect to Server feature allowing users to connect to FTP severs directly.

 Part 3.
-Transfer files between iPhone and Android via FTP
+Transfer files between iPhone and Android via HTTP or FTP

 Is it possible to connect iPhone and Android via FTP?
 Some Android phones have the built-in FTP connection support.
 Notably the Samsung galaxy phones.